 The Edison | The Landing

-Made to look like an old power plant, The Edison is a steampunk-inspired restaurant serving up American eats and live entertainment.
+Made to look like an old power plant, The Edison is a steampunk-inspired Disney Springs restaurant serving up American eats and live entertainment.
 Dishes here are huge, flavorful, and often feature creative plating.
 For comfort food at its finest, try the Organic Tomato Soup and Gooey Grilled Cheese.
 The Edison uses one table service dining credit on the Disney Dining Plan.

 Frontera Cocina | Town Center

 When it comes to celebrity chefs, there’s probably nowhere as spoiled for choice – outside cities like New York and Los Angeles, of course – as Disney Springs.
-Headed by James Beard Award superstar, Chef Rick Bayliss, Frontera Cocina serves authentic Mexican dishes filled with vibrant flavors.
+Headed by James Beard Award superstar, Chef Rick Bayliss, Frontera Cocina serves authentic Mexican cuisine filled with vibrant flavors.
 The décor is simple here, but the view over the water is lovely.
 Frontera Cocina uses one table service dining credit on the Disney Dining Plan.

 Jaleo by José Andrés | West Side